Heart Reef is a stunning composition of coral in the Great Barrier Reef, naturally formed in the shape of a heart.

 Arguably the best way to see Heart Reef is by combining it with a stay on one of the beautiful nearby Whitsunday Islands.
 Stay at Hamilton Island, the area's most popular holiday destination, and choose from multiple accommodation options like the family-friendly Palm Bungalows and holiday homes to the six-star, adults-only resort qualia.
 Alternatively, book into the child-friendly paradise, Daydream Island.
 All are surrounded by the Whitsundays' white beaches, famous teal waters and an abundance of marine life.

 Sleep near Heart Reef

 The two day, one night Reef Sleep adventure from Cruise Whitsundays offers the chance to sleep on the Great Barrier Reef, under the stars, 40 nautical miles from shore on a permanently moored pontoon, Reefworld.
 As the sun sets over the reef, you'll see an abundance of fish and other sea creatures come to life as well as the rainbow colours of staghorn, brain, fire, slipper and plate coral in all their glory.
-Certified divers can even opt for a night dive.
 The alfresco adventure ends with a brilliant view of the night stars and the gentle lull of the ocean helping you drift comfortably off to sleep.